HTML5 – HGROUP For Titles And Subtitles?

 Better not use <hgroup> … it hinders assistive technology, and it isn’t supported by browsers.Rian Teitveld, A11Y Project

 Here are some other examples you could think about using.
-Personally, I will be using the third option, using section, with h1 and p elements inside a header element.
+Personally, I will be using something like the third option, with h1 and p elements grouped inside an enclosing header element, probably all within a section re-tagged as an article.

 I will give the section a class of something like hero, and then I’ll be able to target the h1 tags and p tags within that section using CSS, to style them to be larger or of different colours – or change their fonts.